PennController/penncontroller.github.io/index.markdown

 # Introduction {#introduction}

-+ if you want to jump in, skip to "tutorial > basic experiment"
-+ otherwise, read on / go to "core concepts"

----

 ## What is PCIbex?

 **PCIbex** ("PennController for Ibex"), or PennController, is a free, open-source, versatile, and user-friendly online experiment builder.
 It provides tools to implement familiar paradigms like self-paced reading or rating studies, and has the flexibility to create custom experimental paradigms.
 PCIbex is developed by [Jeremy Zehr](https://sites.google.com/site/jeremyezehr/home) within a project in [Florian Schwarz](https://www.florianschwarz.net/)’s [lab](http://lab.florianschwarz.net/).